niels-slotboom/notes/Submanifolds.typ

 $
 writing elements of $T^* cal(M)$ as pairs $(p, omega)$ with $omega in T_p^* cal(M)$.
 The same remarks as for the tangent bundle hold, with the occasional change of terminology from vectors to $1$-forms.
 == Bundle Maps and Vector Bundle Morphisms
-Now that we have introduced the notion of vector bundles as well as concrete (and important) examples thereof, the tangent bundle $T cal(M)$ and the cotangent bundle $T^* cal(M)$, we can begin considering maps between them.
-A map between two tangent bundles becomes particularly interesting if it respects the algebraic structure of the fibres---i.e., if it maps vectors in one fibre linearly to vectors in another.
+Now that we have introduced the notion of vector bundles as well as the concrete (and important) tangent bundle $T cal(M)$ and the cotangent bundle $T^* cal(M)$, we can begin considering maps between them.
+A map between two tangent bundles becomes particularly interesting if it respects both the geometric structure of the underlying manifold(s) as well as the algebraic structure of the fibres---i.e., if it maps vectors in one fibre linearly to vectors in another.
 Such maps we will refer to as _bundle morphisms_.
-We now first introduce the more general concept of a bundle map, and then impose the additional algebraic structure to define the notion of bundle morphisms.
+We first introduce the more general concept of a bundle map, and then impose additional algebraic structure to define the notion of bundle morphisms.
 \ \
 *Definition* (Bundle Map) Let $cal(M)$, $cal(N)$ be smooth manifolds and $(cal(E),pi_cal(M), cal(M))$ as well as $(cal(F), pi_cal(N), cal(N))$ vector bundles on them.
 Further, let
 $